fmi-lab/oop-group5/exercises/exercise1/README.md

 Store the interface of the class and its implementation in different files.
 The interface in a header file and the implementation in a .cpp file.

 #### Problem 1

+Define a class representing movies with fields:
+* name
+* duration in minutes
+* a boolean showing if the movie is PG13 and then define a class representing a category of movies.